IamNishanKhan/LLM-Brain-CSE499A/README.md

 MIT License

 ## Acknowledgments
-Developed for CSE499A at North South University under Dr. Mohammad Ashrafuzzaman Khan.
+Developed for CSE499A at North South University under the supervision of Dr. Mohammad Ashrafuzzaman Khan.